AyazRahman/FIT5140-Demo-Code/README.md

 * Step 4: In the receiving viewcontroller, before making the segue, make sure it is initalizing the delegate with itself

 Note: If the code is not working as expected put break points and check the references and function calls.

+## Week 4 - Core Data
+* Step 1: Create add a new model file to your project (Make sure you are adding to the correct directory and group)
+* Step 2: Add your entities and declare the attributes (Make sure to set the CodeGen as Manual/None)
+* Step 3: Set relationships between your entities if any
+* Step 4: With the model file selected, click on editor and create the NSManagedObject Subclass
+* Step 5: Initialize a persistentContainer that can be accessed throughout your application.(PersistentContainer name should match the model file name)
+* Step 6: Use the containers view context to access the CoreData(SQLite by default)
+* Step 7: When the user is not using the app, save all the changes.